diambra/docs/content/gettingStarted/_index.en.md

 #### Launcher Options (Docker Only)

-To allow a very smooth execution, we included a *launcher script* in DIAMBRA Arena repo, inside the <a href="/installation/">TODO: UPDATE LINK Examples</a> folder.
+To allow a very smooth execution, we included a *launcher script* in DIAMBRA Arena repo, inside the <a href="https://github.com/diambra/diambraArena/tree/main/examples" target="_blank">Examples</a> folder.
 It is a bash/batch script named `diambraArena.sh`/`diambraArena.bat` for Linux-MacOS/Windows respectively.

 It provides a simple interface to easily perform many useful tasks, like:
  - Validating a ROM file